inkline/inkline.io/content/docs/components/nav.md

 ---
-title: Nav - Inkline
+title: Nav
 description: Navs are basic navigation components that provide alignment and spacing between items.
 ---

 # Nav
 ## Navs are basic navigation components that provide alignment and spacing between items.

-Navigation components make use of the base `<i-nav>` component for building all types of navigation styles.
+Navigation components make use of the base `<INav>` component for building all types of navigation styles.

 ::ContentTabs
 #preview